Azure/Industrial-IoT/README.md

 Publisher implements a retry logic to establish connections to endpoints which have not responded to a certain number of keep alive requests, for example if the OPC UA server on this endpoint had a power outage.

-For each distinct publishing interval to aanOPC UA server it creates a separate subscription over which all nodes with this publishing interval are updated.
+For each distinct publishing interval to an OPC UA server it creates a separate subscription over which all nodes with this publishing interval are updated.

 Publisher supports batching of the data sent to IoTHub, to reduce network load.
 This batching is sending a packet to IoTHub only if the configured package size is reached.